-It is highly recommended that the Delaware Real Estate Candidate Handbook be reviewed, with special attention given to the content outlines, before taking the examination.
+It is highly recommended that the Alabama Real Estate Candidate Handbook be reviewed, with special attention given to the content outlines, before taking the examination.

-Individuals who wish to obtain a real estate license must:
+Individuals who wish to obtain a real estate license in the state of Alabama must:

-1. Complete Pre-licensing Education.
+1. Pre-register for a license.